DL59/ImPrior/README.md

 One additional application of the Deep Image Prior, which the authors have not thought of, is the restoration of memes and pictures of cats, cause why not:

 ![](Data/Results/Altim2.png)

+# Conclusion

+Overall, the Deep Image Prior paper seemed to be self-contained enough to make it easy to reproduce from scratch.
+The supplementary materials provided by the authors list almost all needed hyperparameters, which proved to work for not only their selection of pictures, but also on a wider variety of tasks (at the cost of some performance).
+We did, however, encounter some ambiguities, which made the reproduction more cumbersome.